The JWST Search for Earth-Luna Analogs: Upper Limits on Exomoons and Refined Ephemerides for TOI 700 d and e: Introduction

 Our moon plays an important role for our planet.
 It is thought that the presence of Luna stabilizes Earth's obliquity, preventing chaotic variations that would have destabilized Earth's climate \citep{Laskar1993}.
 In this sense, large moons may be important for habitability; the obliquity of Mars, in contrast, remains chaotic to this day \citep{LaskarRobutel1993}.
 Tidal heating of the Earth due to Luna may also have been an important heat source for the early Earth, affecting the thermal and compositional evolution of the mantle \citep{Zahnle2007}.
 Some authors have even argued that these early tidal effects were needed for the onset of prebiotic \hbox{chemistry, leading to the origin of life \citep{Lathe2004}.}

 Given the importance of Luna to our planet, it is natural to wonder: how common are similar satellites around exoplanets?
 Based on the four terrestrial planets of the solar system, one might naively estimate 25\%; alternatively, numerical simulations by \citet{Elser2011} found rates as high as 1 in 4 or as rare as 1 in 45.
-Since no such exomoons have been detected to date, estimates remain essentially unconstrained.
+To date, extrasolar observations have not been sensitive enough to sharpen this picture, and so the rarity of Luna analogs remains unclear.

 While the study of exomoons is in its infancy, these satellites ultimately hold the promise to inform a wide array of intriguing science questions:

 \textit{Planet formation--} The moons of small planets are thought to be formed from planet-scale collisions; the demographics of such moons (in size, mass, and location) can therefore provide insight into a stellar system's evolution in the late stages of planetesimal accretion, informing planet formation models (e.g., \citealt{Barr2016}).